marcusmchale/algrow/README.md

     3. Analysis
-        3.1 RGR is calculated as the slope of a linear fit in log area values (over defined period) 3.2 Rigures and reports are prepared
+        3.1 RGR is calculated as the slope of a linear fit in log area values (over defined period) 3.2 Figures and reports are prepared

-# To consider
+# To consider for future feature development
   - circle colour as hull rather than a fixed point
-  - kmeans and other clustering methods to automate hull definition.
+  - kmeans and other clustering methods to automate/simplify user input to hull definition.
   - Analysis
     - fit to dynamic region, find area that best fits log-linear growth rather than using a fixed period
     - blocking (mixed effects models):